CVS Health eyes kidney patients for next expansion into care

 - The real issue behind Trump’s attack on Amazon and Bezos | Jon Talton

+Coram specializes in care delivered at a patient’s home and infusion therapy, which involves medication delivered through a needle or catheter.

-CVS Health Corp. also runs a pharmacy benefit management business and is spending $69 billion to buy the insurer Aetna.
+Woonsocket, Rhode Island-based CVS Health Corp. has been broadening its reach beyond drugstores for years.
+It also runs a pharmacy benefit management business and is spending $69 billion to buy the insurer Aetna.
 It also has been expanding care offered through its more than 9,800 locations.

+CVS Health operates 1,100 clinics in its stores.
+It does blood draws for diabetes patients and helps monitor chronic conditions like high blood pressure at certain stores.
+The company also has started testing vision and hearing aid centers and is talking about selling more medical equipment or offering nutritionists to counsel customers.

+Company leaders have said they aren’t planning to replace doctors.
+Instead, they want to use their national reach to supplement the care patients already receive from a physician.